 - Instructor: Ji Ma ([email protected])

-This course is academic and research oriented, it introduces and contextualizes computational social science methods from a social science research design perspective.
+This course is academic and research oriented, it introduces and contextualizes computational methods from a social science research design perspective.
 The first part of this course (w1–w3) gives you an overview of this course, how to use high-performance cloud computing resources, and how to analyze computational methods from a research design perspective.
 The second part (w4–w13) will analyze different computational methods according to their roles in social science research.
 Students will present their final research project in the last week.
 Bilingual or multilingual language ability is a plus.
 Programming is an essential part of this course but not the purpose and will not be taught.
 We will be coding for social good.

-The course has demanding prerequisites; therefore, you probably need to work on the prerequisites in 2022 summer and fall if you are highly motivated.
+The course has demanding prerequisites; therefore, you probably need to work on the prerequisites over the winter break if you are highly motivated.
 All registrations need to be approved by the instructor in late 2023.
 Please provide either (1) your code scripts, or (2) a committed learning plan during the winter break, to me to evaluate your preparedness.

 Recommended (not required) textbooks / e-books

 These books give you a good theoretical understanding and are very useful in research design.

 - [GRS] Grimmer, Justin, Margaret E. Roberts, and Brandon M. Stewart.
 2022.
 Text as Data: A New Framework for Machine Learning and the Social Sciences.
 Princeton, New Jersey Oxford: Princeton University Press.